robolab-pavia/slr-kit/README.md

 Uses the algorithm presented in A. Schwartz and M. Hearst, "A Simple Algorithm for Identifying Abbreviations Definitions in Biomedical Text", Biocomputing, 2003.

 The script assumes that the abstracts are contained in a column named `abstract`.
 Therefore, if the input CSV comes from other sources (e.g., the direct export from online services), make sure that the `abstract` column is present in the CSV.
-It also require a column named `id`.
+It also requires a column named `id`.

 ## `preprocess.py`

-- ACTION: Performs the preprocessing of the abstract to prepare it for further processing.
+- ACTION: Performs the preprocessing of the documents to prepare it for further processing.
 - INPUT: The CSV file produced by `ris2csv.py`.
-- OUTPUT: A CSV file containing the same columns of the input file, plus a new column `abstract_lem` containing the preprocessed abstract.
+- OUTPUT: A CSV file containing the same columns of the input file, plus a new column containing the preprocessed text.

 The preprocessing includes:

 - Remove punctuations
 - Convert to lowercase
-- Remove tags
+- Remove stop words (also called as barrier word)
+- Mark selected n-grams as relevant
+- Acronyms substitution
 - Remove special characters and digits
-- Stemming
 - Lemmatisation

+The barrier words are read from one or more optional files.
+These words are replaced, in the output, with a placeholder (called barrier placeholder) that is recognized in the term extraction phase.
+The default barrier placeholder is the '@' character.

+The user can also specify files containing lists of relevant n-grams.
+For each specified file, the user can specify a particular placeholder that will be used as replacement text for each term in that list.
+That text will be surrounded with the barrier placeholder.
+If the user specify a '-' or the empty string as the placeholder for a list of terms, then a different approach is used.
+Each term will be replaced with a placeholder composed by, the barrier placeholder, the words composing the term separated with '_' and finally another barrier placeholder.
+This kind of placeholders can be used by the subsequent phases to recognize the term without losing the meaning of the n-gram.

+Examples (assuming that '@' is the barrier placeholder):
+1. if the user specifies a list of relevant n-grams with the specific placeholder 'TASK_PARAM', all the n-grams in that list will be replaced with '@TASK_PARAM@'.
+2. if the user specifies a list of relevant n-grams without a specific placeholder, then each n-gram will be replaced with a specific string.
+The n-gram 'edf' will be replaced with '@edf@', the n-gram 'earliest deadline first' will be replaced with '@earliest_deadline_first@'.

+This program also handles the acronyms.
+A TSV file containing the approved acronyms can be specified.
+This file must have a column 'Acronym' with the abbreviation of each acronym and a column 'Extended' with the extended version of the acronym.
+For each row in the TSV file, the program searches for:
+1. the abbreviation of the acronym;
+2. the extended acronym;
+3. the extended acronym with all the spaces substituted with '-'.
+The program replaces each recognized acronym with `<barrier placeholder><acronym><barrier placeholder>`.

+Positional arguments:
+- `datafile` input CSV data file

+optional arguments:

+* `--output | -o FILENAME` output file name.
+If omitted or '-' stdout is used
+* `--placeholder | -p PLACEHOLDER` Placeholder for barrier word.
+Also used as a prefix for the relevant words.
+Default: '@'
+* `--barrier-words | -b FILENAME [FILENAME ...]` barrier words file name
+* `--relevant-term | -r FILENAME PLACEHOLDER` relevant terms file name and the placeholder to use with those terms.
+The placeholder must not contains any space.
+If the placeholder is a "-" or the empty string, each relevant term from this file, is replaced with the barrier placeholder, followed by the term itself with each space changed with the "-" character and then another barrier placeholder.
+* `--acronyms | -a ACRONYMS` TSV files with the approved acronyms
+* `--target-column | -t TARGET_COLUMN` Column in datafile to process.
+If omitted 'abstract' is used.
+* `--output-column OUTPUT_COLUMN` name of the column to saveIf omitted 'abstract_lem' is used.
+* `--input-delimiter INPUT_DELIMITER` Delimiter used in datafile.
+Default '\t'
+* `--output-delimiter OUTPUT_DELIMITER` Delimiter used in output file.
+Default '\t'
+* `--rows | -R INPUT_ROWS` Select maximum number of samples
+* `--language | -l LANGUAGE` language of text.
+Must be a ISO 639-1 two-letter code.
+Default: 'en'

 ### Example of usage

 The following example processes the `dataset_abstracts.csv` file and produces `dataset_preproc.csv`, which contains the same columns of the input file plus the `abstract_lem` column:

 ```
-preprocess.py --stop-words stop_words.txt dataset_abstracts.csv > dataset_preproc.csv
+preprocess.py --barrier-words stop_words.txt dataset_abstracts.csv > dataset_preproc.csv
 ```

 ## `gen-terms.py`